 Perform self fascial release.

-Yoga, Pilates, stretching, self-massage, and other self fascial release techniques such as the MELT Method or the Fascia Blaster by Ashley Black can keep your fascia moving freely.
-If you use a foam roller or a tool such as the fascia blaster, remember a softer pressure is better and you should not feel pain.
+Yoga, Pilates, stretching, self-massage, and other self fascial release techniques, such as the MELT Method, can keep your fascia moving freely.
+If you use a foam roller, remember a softer pressure is better and you should not feel pain.
 If you push into the pain zone, your muscles will tighten up.
 This causes your fascia to grip down and crystallize.
 Be sure to warm up the area you are working on, then slowly work deeper into the tissue for more release.
-(Both the MELT Method and Ashley Black have YouTube channels to teach you how to use their self fascial release tools.)
+(Check out the MELT Method YouTube channel to learn more about this method.)

 Also, tightness in one area of your body can affect your entire body.
 Your iliotibial (IT) bands are a good example.